iammrsea/photo-sharing-app-Backend/README.md

         the Nodejs process runs.
 Consequently, each time I made request to the server, I always got the results in the cache regardless the new changes made on the frontent.
 How was I able to fix this problem?
 Very simple, the next paragraph got you covered.

-        Well, in order solve the problem I wrapped my dataloader service objects in functions.
+        Well, in order solve this problem, I wrapped my dataloader service objects in functions.
 Simple trick.
 So for every request, instead returning already existing object in memory by reference, my wrapper functions are run and fresh instances of the dataloader services are returned and everyone is happy.
 You might ask, what about the old ones, what becomes of them?
 Well, our very good old friend, garbage collector, will take care of them when the time is right.
 You got nothing to worry about.